s-gothard/portfolio/README.md

 ### [AutoSRev — Automated Systematic Review](AutoSRev/)

-Systematic reviews are foundational to **evidence-based medicine**, but they are time-intensive, often requiring review of hundreds of publications and taking **3–12 months** to complete.
-AutoSRev is a **proof-of-concept pipeline** designed to automate key stages of the systematic review process: **article discovery, relevance classification, and structured data extraction**.
+Systematic reviews are foundational to evidence-based medicine, but they are time-intensive, often requiring review of hundreds of publications and taking 3–12 months to complete.
+AutoSRev is a proof-of-concept pipeline designed to automate key stages of the systematic review process: article discovery, relevance classification, and structured data extraction.

 The goal of this project was to evaluate **feasibility**, not full generalizability, and to demonstrate that meaningful automation is possible even with limited labeled data.

-#### Concept Overview
+**Concept Overview**
 AutoSRev:
 - identifies potentially relevant publications from a large corpus
 - classifies articles based on domain-specific research questions